ScrollPrize/scrollprize-website/docs/04_tutorial1.md

 To detect ink from the 3D X-ray scan, it is not sufficient to only examine the voxels which intersect our segment mesh; we also want to sample the voxels _around_ the mesh:

-* **downwards, “into the papyrus.”** Ink might have seeped into the papyrus, so the voxels inside the papyrus might contain information about the presence of ink.
+* **Downwards, “into the papyrus.”** Ink might have seeped into the papyrus, so the voxels inside the papyrus might contain information about the presence of ink.
-* **upwards, “above the papyrus.”** Ink might be sitting on top of the surface, creating a small “hump” that might be detectable.
+* **Upwards, “above the papyrus.”** Ink sometimes sits on top of the surface, creating textural patterns like the "crackle" pattern.

 We might also not have traced the surface of the papyrus completely accurately during segmentation, so sampling voxels around the mesh also gives us some leeway.